-- Northgate embroidered navy microfleece (AKOA branded) - Plain navy or black tracksuit bottoms LEGGINGS UNDER SHORTS/SKORTS
+- Northgate embroidered navy microfleece (AKOA branded) - Plain navy or black tracksuit bottoms. - Boys can wear black/navy leggings under shorts and girls can wear black or navy sports leggings, as indicated on the school website.

 All items must be clearly marked with the student's name and form.